Can you collect unemployment after being incarcerated in the US?

 What to remember:

 - You are liable to pay the amount of improperly paid benefits plus penalties and interest.
-The state may also add a 15% penalty if convicted.
+Some states also add a penalty, commonly around 15%, on top of repayment.

 - Penalties are not waivable in some states.